 Applying to graduate school for a masters or doctoral degree demands careful preparation during your time at Brown, and attention to the application timeline and process.
 In any field, it is essential to have a clear understanding of why you want a graduate education.
-You should spend time considering what programs and schools will be a good fit for you, what careers these programs and school will prepare you for, and what the application process entails.
+You should spend time considering what programs and schools will be a good fit for you, what careers these programs and schools will prepare you for, and what the application process entails.
 Knowing what your goals are for continuing your education is vital.

 Graduate school -- whether masters or doctoral -- takes time, energy and financial resources.
 Deciding to attend graduate school should not be used as a way to put off exploring and making decisions about different career paths, rather, it's time for focused study in a specific field you wish to enter.

-Masters program are typically applied.
+Masters programs are typically applied.
 Through classroom work and often field study, students learn specific skills directly applicable to the work world.
 After taking advanced classes, doctoral students begin independent research, culminating in a dissertation which makes a contribution to research in their area of study.
 Doctoral students often serve as teaching assistants at some time during their course of study.

 - Review our Planning for Grad School Timeline Tip Sheet